eser/stack/README.md

   </a>
 </p>

 # Intro

 ✖️ **hex** is an ecosystem delivering practices, philosophy and portability.

+hex consists of a set of **component**s that are designed to be used together.
-Sub components of hex enables developers to abstract their codes for better portability between platforms.
+These sub-components enable developers to abstract their codes for better portability between platforms.
 Encourages ones to write codes once in functional approach, then run on mainstream environments such as cli, bot platforms, cloud-function runtimes and web apis.

 _This project is currently in early stages of its development.
 Descriptions or instructions are not mature yet as well as the project itself._

 ## Components